n42n/n3n/doc/Federation.md

 Supernodes should be able to communicate among each other as regular edges already do.
 For this purpose, a special community called federation was introduced.
 The federation feature provides some mechanisms to inter-connect the supernodes of the network enhancing backup, fail-over and load-sharing, without any visible behavioral change.

-The default name for the federation is `*Federation`.
-Internally, a mandatory special character is prepended to the name: that way, an edge won't be able to provide a regular community with the same name of the federation.
-Optionally, a user can choose a federation name (same on all supernodes) and provide it via `-F mySecretFed` option to the supernode.
-Alternatively, the federation name can be passed through the environment variable `N2N_FEDERATION`.
+The default name for the federation is `Federation`.
+Internally, a mandatory special character is prepended to the name (`*`) that way, there is no way for a regular community with the same name as the federation to conflict.
+Optionally, a user can choose a federation name (same on all supernodes) and provide it via the  `supernode.federation` option to the supernode.
+Finally, the federation name can be passed through the environment variable `N3N_FEDERATION`.

 Federated supernodes register to each other using REGISTER_SUPER message type.
 The answer, REGISTER_SUPER_ACK, contains a payload with information about other supernodes in the network.